-107. A deposition taken in any proceeding under Part V of the Justices Act 1902, may be produced and given in evidence at the trial of the person against whom it was taken-
+107. (1) Subject to subsection (2), a deposition taken in any proceeding under Part V of the Justices Act 1902, may be produced and given in evidence at the trial of the person against whom it was taken -

-- (a) if it is proved to the satisfaction of the Judge that the witness is dead, or out of Western Australia, or so ill as not to be able to travel, although there may be a prospect of his recovery; or - (b) if the witness is kept out of the way by the person accused; and - (c) if the deposition purports to be signed by the Justice of the Peace by or before whom it purports to have been taken, unless it is proved that the deposition was not in fact signed by the Justice by whom it purports to be signed.
+- (a) if it is proved to the satisfaction of the judge that the witness is dead, or out of Western Australia, or so ill as not to be able to travel, although there may be a prospect of his recovery; or - (b) if the witness is kept out of the way by the person accused; and - (c) if - being a deposition that was reduced to writing under section 73 (1) (a) of the Justices Act 1902, it purports to be signed by the justices by or before whom it purports to have been taken; or - (ii) being a deposition that was recorded under section 73 (1) (b) of the Justices Act 1902, a transcript of the recording has been made and certified in the manner prescribed under that Act to be a correct transcription of the recording.

-If there is a prospect of the recovery of a witness proved to be too ill to travel, the Judge shall not be obliged to receive the deposition, but may postpone the trial, discharging the jury, where a jury has been empanelled, if he thinks fit.
+If there is a prospect of the recovery of a witness proved to be too ill to travel, the judge shall not be obliged to receive the deposition, but may postpone the trial, discharging the jury, where a jury has been empanelled, if he thinks fit.